 A student enrolled in a master's program must satisfy the degree requirements of both the Graduate School and the major department.
-The requirements listed below are the minimum standards of the Graduate School; additional requirements are set forth by the major department.
+The requirements listed below are campus-wide minimum standards of the Graduate School; additional requirements are set forth by the major department.

 A graduate student is responsible for becoming informed about and observing all regulations and procedures required by the graduate program pursued.
 Ignorance of a rule does not constitute a basis for waiving that rule.
-Any exceptions to the policies stated in this catalog must be approved by the Dean of the Graduate School.
+Any exceptions to the policies stated in this catalog must be approved by the dean of the Graduate School.

 Minimum Registration Requirement